Assistant Professor : Management Department

 Send an email

 Erica Waldera Diehn joined the Opus College of Business as a management faculty member in 2011.
-She teaches M.B.A. and undergraduate courses in management, organizational behavior and leadership, building from previous teaching experience at the University of Minnesota and Bethel University and corporate human resources roles with Eaton, Microsoft and General Mills.
+She teaches M.B.A. and undergraduate courses in management.
+Prior to completing her Ph.D. at the University of Minnesota's Carlson School of Management, she held numerous human resources roles in the corporate sector.
+She has worked for three Fortune 500 companies (Microsoft, General Mills, and Eaton) in five states and three countries.

-Diehn’s research focuses on leadership and employee adjustment and includes focused work in leadership transitions upon promotion, managing upwards, employment transitions and expatriate learning and adjustment.
-She has published in Personnel Psychology, including the development of a job search tool that is today in use worldwide.
+Professor Diehn’s research focuses on leadership and employee adjustment and includes focused work in leadership transitions upon promotion, managing upwards, employment transitions and expatriate learning and adjustment.
+She has a paper published in Personnel Psychology which included the development of a job search tool that is today in use worldwide.

 Diehn relishes the opportunity to help students learn and succeed in their careers; she is passionate about leadership development and building stronger managers of people to lead organizations and communities now and in the future.
 Her teaching style is centered on excellence, engagement, integrating experience into the classroom and supporting ethical leadership.
 Each class session is focused on active learning and will combine multiple approaches for learning, including case studies, application activities, teamwork, simulations and other stimulating dialogues to compliment the more formal lecture format.

-Diehn received her B.S. in business administration from Marquette University and her M.A. from the University of Minnesota’s Carlson School of Management, where she is also a Ph.D. candidate.more
+Diehn received her Ph.D. and M.A. from the University of Minnesota’s Carlson School of Management, and her B.S. in business administration from Marquette University.more

 B.S., business administration, Marquette University